abetkin/ponytest/README.md

         yield ipdb_context
 ```

-You can also register fixtures globally (like we did with the `ipdb` fixture):
+You can also register fixtures globally (like it is done with the `ipdb` fixture):

 ```python
 from ponytest import pony_contexts # a deque